 Instruments on Planes

-easyJet announced a more musician-friendly hand baggage policy following discussions with the ISM.
-They expanded their hand baggage size for musical instruments to 117cm in length, allowing instruments such as violins, trumpets and guitars in the cabin as part of the hand baggage allowance.
+In 2011, easyJet announced a more musician-friendly hand baggage policy.
+Following discussions with the ISM, they expanded their hand baggage size for musical instruments to 117cm in length, allowing instruments such as violins, trumpets and guitars in the cabin as part of the hand baggage allowance.

 In May 2013 easyjet announced that their baggage rules were changing.
-However, they have again confirmed to the ISM that their musical indstrument rules will remain musician friendly and currently, the permissible dimensions are 120cm x 30cam x 38cm.
+However, they have again confirmed to the ISM that their musical instrument rules will remain musician friendly and currently, the permissible dimensions are 120cm x 30cam x 38cm.
 However, beyond this, only cellos are allowed in the cabin if an extra seat is purchased and we are seeking to rectify this policy decision to allow larger instruments in the cabin.

 BA meet the ISM after calls for a musician-friendly policy